MStylesMS/ParadoxFX/docs/MEDIA_FORMAT_TEST_SUMMARY.md

 ## Conclusion

 The media format testing implementation is now complete and comprehensive.
 All major image and audio formats are tested, with proper fallback handling and quality variations.
-The test suite provides excellent coverage for the media playback functionality of the PxFx application.
+The test suite provides excellent coverage for the media playback functionality of the ParadoxFX application.